jonathan-galpin/php-denkovi-controller-interface/README.md

 Know your board, this project was created and tested with the boards described above.
 You should be able to use if for your setup with minor changes.

-Adjust the src/config.php to suit your needs.
+Adjust the src/base/config.php to suit your needs.

 To Control a Relay
 ==================

-require_once( 'relay.php' );
+require_once( 'src/relay.php' );

 $relay = new relay( 1 );